 - For more information on the preparations, see www.gov.uk/brexit.

 BtC value below £135:

 - If you sell low value goods to private recipients in the UK, you must apply for a VAT account and a EU seller UK VAT number from the British tax authority.
 The number must always be stated on the invoice and in the electronic customs data as VAT on goods under a value of 135 £ must be paid by the sender.
-In this way, you save the customs fee.
+In this way, the recipient saves the customs fee.